-Preparing For Pest Control Treatments
+Get ready For Pest Control

 Clothing, Bedding, and Curtains

-Run the clothing, bedding and curtains through a pre-heated tumble dryer for at least five minutes, so clothes reach a temperature of at least 60C.
+Run the clothing, bedding and curtains through a pre-heated tumble dryer for at least five minutes, so clothes reach a temperature of at least 60°C.

-Place the heat treated clothing back into “New – Unused Bags” and seal up again.
+At 60°C red meat turns grey and most pests die!
+Place the heat-treated clothing back into “New – Unused Bags” and seal up again.

-You can also wash clothing at 60C or above if you have the time and facilities.
+You can also wash clothing at 60°C or above if you have the time and facilities.
 If this is an option, consider using dissolvable laundry bags.

 Once pesticide treatments are complete, the items can be returned to new sterile bags and the original bags disposed of safely in an outside bin.

 Preparing The Center of The Room

-The centre of the room should be vacuumed intensively – go over the carpet at least four times if you have an upright vacuum or several times if you have a compact-pull-along vacuum.
+The centre of the room should be vacuumed intensively.
+Go over the carpet at least four times if you have an upright vacuum or several times if you have a compact-pull-along vacuum.

 If you have floorboards, we recommended that you buy and use a steam cleaning device to steam between the gaps in the boards.

 Preparing Items Other Than Clothing and Bedding

-Furniture and items other than clothing and bedding – excluding the bed.
+Furniture and items other than clothing and bedding; excluding the bed.

-All other items in a room should be checked by hand, and this includes things in drawers.
+All other items in a room should be checked by hand, and this includes the contents of any boxes or drawers.

 Smaller items should be placed into clear plastic storage boxes.
 Once smaller items have been checked and packed, the more substantial objects in a room, together with furniture, should be placed in the centre of the room.

 No items should be left on the floor or be left plugged-in.
-Items include extension leads, chargers, footwear, toys, money, sweets, paper, tissues, etc.
+These Items include extension leads, chargers, footwear, toys, money, sweets, paper, tissues, etc.

-PLEASE NOTE: All items on window sills, shelves, and furniture including wall mounted, hanging mirrors and picture frames must be removed, checked for insect activity and then safely secured.
+PLEASE NOTE: All items on window sills, shelves, and furniture including wall-mounted, hanging mirrors and picture frames must be removed, checked for insect activity and then safely secured.

 During treatment, when fully suited and masked, our vision is restricted slightly, increasing the likelihood of us knocking and damaging property not protected or secured correctly.